Ecommerce data analytics might be overwhelming at first glance...

-Ecommerce analytics consists of the data of your store.
-It includes sales, orders, profits, and the likes—any possible areas within your ecommerce store.
+Ecommerce analytics consists of the data of your online store.
+It includes sales, orders, profits, and the like —any possible areas within your ecommerce store.

 And it also has different metrics... such as acquisition, retention, order value, etc. Which I will be talking about later, so stay with me!

 There are different ways to find your ecommerce analytics.
 You can find it on Shopify Reports, Google Ads, and even Instagram's Professional Dashboard.